 It has now installed hundreds of smart meters at the places it cares for, and it's working to add more.
 After all, it's much easier to improve efficiency if you know how much energy you're using.

-- You can find out more about how the National Trust is working towards a low carbon future by visiting its website.
+- Visit the National Trust website to find out more about how it's working towards a low carbon future.

 'Travel to 2050'

-Throughout September and October 2019, we will be visiting six properties with an interactive AR experience.
+Throughout September and October 2019, we visited six properties with an interactive AR experience.

-The 'Travel to 2050' experience will transport visitors to the year 2050, showing them what National Trust places and their environment could look like if we don't take action to update our energy system and reduce energy usage.
+The 'Travel to 2050' experience transported visitors to the year 2050, showing them what National Trust places and their environment could look like if we don't take action to update our energy system and reduce energy usage.

-The activation reminds us of the role that smart meters will play in creating a low-carbon future.
+The 'Travel to 2050' activation reminds us of the role that smart meters will play in creating a low carbon future.